Flash Ionization of the Early Universe by Pop III.1 Supermassive Stars: Abstract

 \section{Abstract}

 The Pop III.1 theory for supermassive black hole (SMBH) formation predicts that a substantial fraction of the early universe was ionized by supermassive stars at redshifts $z\sim20-30$, an era we refer to as ``The Flash''.
 This is followed by recombination to a mainly neutral state within a few tens of Myr.
 Here we discuss the implication of this ionization for the scattering optical depth of the cosmic microwave background (CMB), $\tau$.
 We find a fiducial contribution of $\tau_{\rm PopIII.1}\sim0.04$.
 Combining this with the contribution to reionization by standard galaxy populations at $z\lesssim 10$ with $\tau_{\rm gal}\simeq0.06$, yields a total of $\tau\simeq0.10$.
-As noted recently by several authors, such a value can help resolve apparent ``problems'' faced by $\Lambda$CDM of negative neutrino masses and dynamical dark energy that have been implied by recent Baryonic Acoustic Oscillation (BAO) results from the Dark Energy Spectroscopic Instrument (DESI).
+As noted recently by several authors, such a value may help resolve apparent ``problems'' faced by $\Lambda$CDM of discrepant CMB-based measures of the Hubble constant (``Hubble tension''), as well as negative neutrino masses and dynamical dark energy that have been implied by recent Baryonic Acoustic Oscillation (BAO) results from the Dark Energy Spectroscopic Instrument (DESI).
+In addition, free-free emission from The Flash boosts the cosmic radio background, which could help explain the large 21-cm absorption depth reported by the Experiment to Detect the Global EoR Signature (EDGES).

 \keywords{\uat{Galaxies}{573} --- \uat{Cosmology}{343}}